 Look at the Example Picture While You Make

 Hot glue the basic green moss at about 12, 3, 6, and 9 o’clock.
 Glue on small clumps at a time.
 Have a width of a couple inches of each type.
 I arranged the moss by color, the greens together and the grays together.
 Glue the moss around the outside and inside edges, not just on the flat front.
 You’ll want it to look good from the sides, too.

 The finished Mixed Moss Wreath is a wonderful, subtle mixture of textures!
 I liked how the rustic grapevine could be seen sticking out in different spots, too.
-Even though my example wreath only had moss and lichen, I decided to add some feathery ferns for an additional texture.
-I had THIS pretty feathery garland and simply snipped a few snips off it.
+Even though the example wreath only had moss and lichen, I decided to add some feathery ferns for an additional texture.
+I had THIS pretty feathery garland and simply snipped a few pieces of it.

 Pro tip!
 The last step whenever you’re creating something with a hot glue gun is to melt all those pesky strings with a hair dryer.
 Glue strings are definitely not at home on the forest floor!
 On a low setting, gently melt those glue strings away without blowing any moss off.

-To see this beauty in it’s springtime vignette, see “Old Window Chalkboard Spring Display“.
+To see this beauty in it’s springtime vignette, see my “Old Window Chalkboard Spring Display“.
 It really was easy to make, once I had all the packages of moss and lichen.
 And I only spent about $50, compared to the $150:) It just involved patiently hot gluing little pieces, while I kept referring back to the original picture.
-Maybe this how-to will inspire you to create your own Mixed Moss Grapevine Wreath DIY!

 Sharing at these lovely parties: